CHAMPMOON/Interactive-SQL-Trainer/README.md

 # Interactive-SQL-Trainer
-SQL course on STEPIK platform
+SQL course on STEPIK platform, here will be given several tasks of the end of the course.